Xeift/Metamask-Selenium-Auto-Import-Mnemonic/README.md

 # Metamask-Selenium-Auto-Import-Mnemonic
 `main.py` main script

 `MetaMask.crx` Metamask extension download from Chrome Web Store, modified one line code.
+[Why modify?](https://github.com/LavaMoat/LavaMoat/pull/360#issuecomment-1547271080)

-[Why modify?](https://github.com/LavaMoat/LavaMoat/pull/360#issuecomment-1547271080).
-You can download modify extension by yourself.
+You can download modify extension by yourself if you don't trust this crx file.

 `msedgedriver.exe` Edge Driver, if you prefer Chrome Driver then simply replace this file with chromedriver.exe.
 Remember to change line 3 and line 16 in `main.py`